vocdex/spot-visualizer/README.md

 This application helps visualize and interact with Spot robot's GraphNav maps.
 It consists of:

 1. **Flask Backend**: Processes and serves GraphNav map data
-2. **React Frontend**: Provides an interactive 2D visualization of the map
+2. **React Frontend**: Provides an interactive 2D visualization of the map along with recorded waypoint snapshots(images) and Retrieval Augmented Graph (RAG) database

 ![Spot Map Visualizer](./spot-map-visualizer/assets/spot_visualizer.gif)